celery/celery/docs/userguide/security.rst

 the :setting:`security_key`,
 :setting:`security_certificate` and :setting:`security_cert_store`
 settings respectively.
-With these configured it is also necessary to call the :func:`celery.setup_security` function.
+With these configured it's also necessary to call the :func:`celery.setup_security` function.
 Note that this will also disable all insecure serializers so that the worker won't accept messages with untrusted content types.